 - SENG4420 - Software Architecture

 - SENG3130/6140 - Software Architecture & Quality Management

 - GENG1003 - Introduction to Procedural Programming

-I have five main administrative responsibilities within the Discipline of Computer Science and Software Engineering:
+Some of my administrative responsibilities within the Discipline of Computer Science and Software Engineering are/were:

 - Deputy Team Leader - NUbots (since October 2011)

 - Seminar Coordinator (January 2005 - December 2012)

 - Help Desk Coordinator (March 2011 - December 2012)

 Refereeing at the Humanoid League KidSize, RoboCup 2012, Mexico City, Mexico.